RiotGear/rg-router/README.md

 The `history` option is also inherited so if you want a child state to be part of the browser history reset it to true.

+Beware that the `resolve` function is also inherited.
+So if you navigate to a state whose parent is set to wait for a promise to resolve then the child will wait too.
+You can overwrite this by setting resolve to null on the child.

 ### `.remove()`

 ```javascript